abhinav7248/amazon-clone/README.md

 If you found the project intresting then please do give this project a star ⭐.
   <br> <br> <br>
    <p align="center" width="100%">
-   Made with 💖 by Kunal Patel
+   Made with 💖 by Abhinav Patnaik
 </p>

 # THANKS FOR VISITING
-# Thanks again!!!!
-# HAPPY HACKING